Accessibility and public services

 Together at the National Roman Museum

-The National Roman Museum guarantees the best possible tour to its sites to all its visitors
+The National Roman Museum is committed to providing the best possible experience for all our visitors.

 Visitors with limited mobility

-All of the sites at the National Roman Museum can be accessed by individuals with limited mobility thanks to our designated pathways that avoid structurally difficult/challenging routes.
+All of our museum sites are accessible to persons with limited mobility thanks to our designated pathways that avoid structural and architectural barriers.

-Lifts and toilets for disabled visitors can be found on the ground floor and the second floor.
+Lifts are available on the ground floor and accessible restrooms are available on the second floor.

-You can sit, relax and read in the exhibition spaces of the sites.
+We provide wheelchairs for people with limited mobility at each of our museum sites.
+You can sit, relax, and read in the exhibition spaces of the sites.

 Blind or visually impaired visitors

-• A copy of the Museum guidebook in Braille is also available, created by the Educational Service of the National Roman Museum in collaboration with schools from the Rome area involved in Alternanza Scuola Lavoro (On-the-job training for high-school students) projects.
+- We also have a Braille version of the Museum guidebook available, created by the Educational Service of the National Roman Museum in collaboration with schools in the Rome area participating in On-the-job training for high-school students projects (Alternanza Scuola Lavoro).
+Download the guidebook here for Palazzo Altemps.

 Visitors with learning difficulties

-• Free visits designed to help these visitors are available, led by our specially trained Educational Service staff.
+- We offer free visits designed to assist these visitors, led by our specially trained Educational Service staff.

 Booking information : mn-rm.servizioeducativo@beniculturali.it